Movement 1: From Spark to Stakes

 The Conceptual Model: Three Anchors

-RTS is built around deep, reflective engagement with a single topic — a session.
-But this process is always contained within a course.
-Nothing in RTS happens outside that scope.
+RTS is built around deep, reflective engagement with a single topic: a session.
+This process is always contained within a course.

 Every RTS journey lives inside a course.
-A course may have many sessions (different research projects or topics a student explores over time), but these sessions do not exist globally — they only make sense within the context of a course.
-This allows instructors to assign multiple RTS sequences over time, while keeping data scoped to that course's theme, pacing, and instructor guidance.
+A course may have many sessions (different research projects or topics that a student explores over time), but sessions exist only within the context of a course.
+This allows instructors to assign multiple RTS sequences over time, keeping data scoped to that course's theme, pacing, and instructor guidance.

 A session_id is the anchor for a single, continuous research story.

-- It's equivalent to a notebook, a research journey, or a topic thread.
+- It is equivalent to a notebook, a research journey, or a topic thread.

 - All reflections, AI-generated outputs, metadata, and artifacts (syntheses, deep dives, etc.) are scoped to a single

-Example: A student in a course might have two sessions over time — one exploring AI in Education, another exploring Narrative Journalism.
+Example: A student might have two sessions over time, one exploring AI in Education, another exploring Narrative Journalism.
 Each has its own session_id, even though both live inside the same course_id.

 - A